aimeos/aimeos-docs/src/manual/services.md

 address (boolean, optional)
 : A value of "1" to pass the billing address to the payment gateway

+address (boolean, optional)
+: Not supported by that payment provider

 merchantId (string, required)
 : Your merchant ID available in your Payone account